-In part one of our series, we tried to discuss with you the most common mistakes DIY-ers make, when attempting to install their own wooden floor.
+In part one of our series, we tried to discuss with you the most common mistakes DIY-ers make when attempting to install their own wooden floor.
 Today we are getting more specific and helping you to recognise and then prevent and avoid another group of common mistakes.
 We hope these articles will really help you ensure a smoother running installation process and impressive final results, so be sure to have a look, if you are not too proud to understand that no one is born knowing how to install a wooden floor and that installation skills will not happen overnight and they are a matter of a lot of testing, learning and collecting information from the professionals.

 Not staggering the wooden boards

-If you are going for really professional and impressive look, then staggering the boards is the way to do it.
+If you are going for a really professional and impressive look, then staggering the boards is the way to do it.
 DIY-ers have the habit to lay the boards in a regimented fashion and this will not ensure the flawless outcome you are lusting over, for sure.
 Due to lack of knowledge, or because it takes less time, no matter why you choose the easier way, be sure to change the tendency while it is time.

 Gaps between the boards

 Badly cut boards are a common mistake, but an easily avoided one.
-Take your time to cut the boards properly and invest your time in learning the technique properly, it should get easier with time and when you get used to the proper way and it will ensure fascinating and impressive-looking final outcome.
+Take your time to cut the boards properly and invest your time in learning the technique properly, it should get easier with time and when you get used to the proper way and it will ensure a fascinating and impressive-looking final outcome.
 Cutting nice and clean will pay real dividends.

 Noise that drives you crazy